Arnside National School- School Council

 • Annual evaluations

-What qualities does a school councillor need?
+What qualities does a school councilor need?

-A school councillor needs to be kind
+A school councilor needs to be kind

-A school councillor needs to be helpful
+A school councilor needs to be helpful

-A school councillor needs to be loving
+A school councilor needs to be loving

-A school councillor needs to be confident
+A school councilor needs to be confident

 What our school council have done in the last year